 For a long time, man has responded to these conflicting situations by trying to force the animal to change its behaviour, by means of surgeries, psychotropic drugs, coercive materials, and finally resolving himself, in many cases, to abandonment or euthanasia.

-Understand the adaptive process that leads the animal to adopt a behaviour that allows it to cope with the environment proposed by man.
+Understand the adaptive process that leads the animal to adopt a behaviour that enables it to cope with the environment offered to it by man.

 Answering this question changes the perspective, the animal no longer acts against the wish of man, but responds to a given context with the means of its species and according to its own possibilities derived from its individual history.
 Ethology, semiochemistry, seemed to us to be the most promising source of understanding and means of action.